What does a packer do?

 Packer skills and qualifications

-To succeed in their role, a packer should have the following skills and aptitudes:
+A good packer should have the following skills and aptitudes:

-- Ability to operate packing machines
+- ability to operate packing machines

-- Good hand-eye coordination
+- good hand-eye coordination

-- Ability to work on their feet for extended periods of time
+- ability to work on their feet for extended periods of time

-- Good attention to detail to meet order specifications
+- good attention to detail to meet order specifications

-- Comfortable working as part of a team
+- comfortable working as part of a team

-- Physically able to lift and move heavy items
+- physically able to lift and move heavy items.

 Packer experience requirements